 Calories, Fat And Protein

 Feta has a strong flavor, so you can add just 1 oz. to your meals and feel satisfied.
 This serving contains 74 calories and 6 g of fat.
-The 2010 Dietary Guidelines for Americans recommends keeping your total saturated fat intake to below 10 percent of your daily caloric intake – that's 22 g per day for a 2,000 calorie diet.
+The 2015 Dietary Guidelines for Americans recommends keeping your total saturated fat intake to below 10 percent of your daily caloric intake — that's 22 g per day for a 2,000 calorie diet, which you can easily track on the MyPlate app.
 Feta provides 4 g of saturated fat, fitting well-below these daily limits.
 Feta also has 4 g of protein per oz.

 One oz. of feta provides 14 percent of the recommended dietary allowance for calcium, based on a 2,000-calorie diet.
 It offers small amounts of many other vitamins and minerals, including 14 percent of the RDA for riboflavin, 8 percent for vitamin B12, 9 percent for phosphorus, 6 percent for vitamin B6, 6 percent for selenium and 5 percent for zinc.
 The U.S. Department of Agriculture recommends at ChooseMyPlate.gov that most adults should consume 3 cups of dairy daily.
 A 1½ oz. serving of feta counts as a cup of milk.